HongyuJerryWang/LGP-Tutorials/Programming Tutorials/Tutorial 3 - Custom Fitness Functions/README.md

 ### CustomFitnessFunctions.kt

 We define our custom fitness functions here, they implement the same interface as our verboseBinary in **Main.kt**, and the *fitness* method takes the *outputs* and the *cases* as arguments.
 These fitness functions follow the same idea as above.
-One thing to notice is that the calculated value may not be finite, we need to test against that, and if it is not finite, we need to return a default value.
+One thing to notice is that the calculated value may not be finite, we need to test against that, and if it is not finite, we need to return a default value:

 ```
 const val UNDEFINED_FITNESS: Double = 10e9